mrkkrp/philosophy-notes/anthony-kenny-3-rmp/historical-overview.md

   lower chamber only through the slender passage between the two, so too ideas that had their origin in the Middle Ages have reached the modern world through a narrow filter: the compressing genius of Descartes.

+## Hobbes

+* Descartes and Thomas Hobbes (1588-1679) had much in common.
+They shared a contempt for Aristotle and the Aristotelian establishment in the universities.
+Both were solitary thinkers who spent significant parts of their lives in exile—each, for a time, beholden to banished Stuart courts.
+  Both of them had very modest libraries, and were contemptuous of book-learning.
+Hobbes, like Descartes, was a master of vernacular prose, and wrote for popular reading as well as for the learned world.
+* The most significant philosophical agreement between the two men was that each of them was convinced that the material world was to be explained solely in terms of motion.
+‘The causes of universal things (of those, at least, that have any cause) are manifest of themselves, or (as they say commonly) known to nature; so that they need no method at all; for hey have all but one universal cause, which is motion,’ wrote Hobbes.
+Like Descartes, Hobbes denied the objective reality of secondary properties such as color, sound, and heat, and indeed of all real accidents.
+* However, while Hobbes was close to one half of Descartes' philosophy, his philosophy of matter, he was strongly opposed to the other half, his philosophy of mind.
+Indeed he denied the existence of mind in the sense in which Descartes understood it.There was, for Hobbes, no such thing as a non-bodily substance, unextended and unmoving.
+There were no incorporeal spirits, human, angelic, or divine.
+The very expression ‘incorporeal substance’, he said, was as absurd as ‘round quadrangle’.
+Historians disagree whether Hobbes' materialism involved a denial of the existence of God, or implied that God was a body of some infinite and invisible kind.
+  It is unlikely that he was an atheist; but he certainly denied the dualism of mind and matter in human beings.
+* In *Leviathan, or the Matter, Form and Power of a Commonwealth Ecclesiastical and Civil* Hobbes argues that principles of rational self-interest would urge men to give up some of their unfettered liberty in return for equal concessions by others.
+Such principles would lead them to transfer their rights, save that of self-defense, to a central power able to enforce laws by punishment.
+A covenant of every man with every man sets up a supreme sovereign, himself not a party to the covenant and therefore incapable of breaching it.
+Such a sovereign is the source of law and property rights, and it is his function to enforce, not just the original covenant that constitutes the state, but individual covenants that his subjects make with each other.
+* Hobbes' fame in the history of philosophy rests above all on his contribution to political philosophy.
+He himself, however, attached great importance to his philosophy of language.
+The invention of printing, he observes, was no great matter compared with the invention of writing, and that in its turn is insignificant compared to the invention of speech, which is what marks us off from beasts and makes us capable of pursuing science.
+Without words ‘there had been amongst men, neither commonwealth, nor society, nor contract, nor peace, no more than amongst lions, bears, and wolves.’
+* Hobbes is a thoroughgoing nominalist: all words are names, and names refer only to individuals.
+Names may be proper, such as ‘Peter’, or common, such as ‘horse’; and they may also be abstract, such as ‘life’ or ‘length’.
+  Universal names like ‘man’ and ‘tree’ do not name any universal thing in the world or any idea in the mind, but name many individuals.
+For Hobbes, names are put together to make sentences.
+If we say ‘Socrates is just’, the semantic relationship of the word ‘just’ to the man Socrates is exactly the same as the relationship of the word ‘Socrates’: both are names, and the predicate term in the sentence signifies in the same way as the subject term does.
+Sentences are true when the two names they contain are both names of the same thing.
+‘A man is a living creature’ is true because ‘living creature’ is a name of everything that is signified by ‘man’.
+‘Every man is just’ is false because ‘just’ is not a name of every man, the greater part of mankind deserving the name ‘unjust’.
+The two-name theory is a naive piece of semantics which would not survive serious logical criticism such as it had received in the medieval period and as it was to receive in the 19th century in the work of Gottlob Frege.
+Hobbes' version of the theory is a particularly crude one by comparison with that of its leading medieval proponent, William Ockham.
+It remained influential, however, among the British empiricists whom many have seen as the heirs of the tradition of Ockham and Hobbes.